thornberrypie/rave-php-coding-test/README.md

 Your objectives are:

 1. Get the tests passing
-2. Make the code "production ready" (whatever that means to you)
+2. Make the rest of the code as good as you can make it (whatever that means to you)
 3. Note down any choices or assumptions you made and why in this README
 4. Note down what you would do if you had more time in this README
 5. Send us this repository (or a link to your fork)!

+**Feel free to edit any files in this repository** as part of this exercise.

 ## Installation
 PHP installations are quite complicated, so we have Dockerised the